 - UCAS institution code

-- Are you interested in the relationship between economics and the wider political world?
+- Develop understanding of the relationship between economics and the wider political world.

 Courses in related subject areas